dateng2016/notes/infra_doc_v2.md

 # QT-notification

 This service is responsible for sending notifications via emails or SMS to customers.
-We are current moving this service to another one due to some dependency-related issues.
+We are currently moving this service to another one due to some dependency-related issues.

 # Auth